 For the most part, Oregon mirrors the federal government in its deadlines, extensions and filing statuses.
 However, there are a few differences you should know before you file.

 The Oregon Department of Revenue regulates the state’s taxes.
 If you have any tax-related questions, you can call 1-503-378-4988 or 1-800-356-4222 from 7:30 a.m. to 5 p.m.
 Monday through Friday.
 Phone lines are closed, however, on holidays and from 9 to 11 a.m.
 Thursdays.

 Alternatively, you can send an email to email@example.com or visit one of the department’s regional offices.

 Filing and payment deadline

-Your Oregon state income tax return and any tax you owe are due on the same day as your federal tax return, typically April 15.
+Although this year is a bit different, your Oregon state income tax return and any tax you owe generally are due on the same day as your federal tax return, typically April 15.
 If Tax Day falls on a weekend or holiday, you’ll have until the following business day to meet the deadline.